Sam Leak

 Sam Leak is an English jazz pianist based in London, known for his albums Places, on Jellymould Jazz, and Aquarium, on the Babel Label.

 Education

 Leak studied Jazz piano with Gwilym Simcock at the Royal Academy of Music.
-Leak is currently a PhD candidate at the University of Cambridge, where he is researching the learnability of Absolute Pitch by adults.
+Leak holds a PhD from the University of Cambridge, where his research examined the learnability of absolute pitch, including experimental work on the "Melody Triggers” method.

 Lecturer in music

-Leak is a Senior lecturer in Popular Music at Middlesex University.
+Leak is a Senior Lecturer in Creative Music Practices (Research) at Middlesex University.

 Critical reception

 His band 'Aquarium,' with saxophonist James Allsopp, double bassist Calum Gourlay, and drummer Joshua Blackmore, have been described by BBC Music Magazine as playing "assured and sophisticated acoustic jazz with deep roots in the tradition, that knows exactly what it's trying to do, and succeeds."
 Mojo describe them as: "Multi-faceted and smart as a pin, this is poetic chamber jazz of a very high order."